Search for Low-Energy Signals from Fast Radio Bursts with the Borexino Detector: Data Selection

 The spectral approach to data selection is more complicated since background components should not only be sufficiently suppressed, but also well described in terms of spectral shapes.
 Minimization of the number of these spectral components also benefits the final result due to suppression of their spectral correlations fit procedure, even if it comes at the expense of exposure loss.
 Thus, we modify the data selection procedure of the transient analysis in the following way: \begin{itemize} \item We use the most radiopure dataset acquired from January 01, 2013, (corresponding to the detector stabilization after the water extraction procedure finished at the end of 2011) to November 31, 2020. \item We apply an advanced system of the cosmogenic veto based on time and position reconstruction of muons and neutrons in the post-muon gate that strongly reduces cosmogenic backgrounds. \end{itemize}

 The advanced cosmogenic veto system dedicated to the discrimination of short-lived cosmogenic nuclides is based on the information from the muon trigger and post-muon trigger of the Borexino detector.
+We organize it in a way, similar to identification of the cosmogenic $^{11}$C background performed in \cite{Ago2021a}, but with different times and radii, namely:

-It is organized in the following way: \begin{itemize} \item $120$~s full detector veto after each muon that crossed the ID and has more than 20 neutron-like daughters within the following $1.6$~ms trigger gate. \item $20$~s veto on the cylinder with a radius of $0.8$~m aligned with the muon track in case the track is reconstructed with OD signals. \item $120$~s spherical veto with a radius of $1.3$~m on each reconstructed neutron position in the $1.6$~ms post-muon trigger gate. \item full detector veto of $4$~s after each muon crossing the ID. \end{itemize} This veto system comes at the cost of $15.8$\% exposure loss that is checked with toy Monte Carlo events produced uniformly within the ID with the constant rate of $100$~Hz.
+\begin{itemize} \item $120$~s full detector veto after each muon that crossed the ID and has more than 20 neutron-like daughters within the following $1.6$~ms trigger gate. \item $20$~s veto on the cylinder with a radius of $0.8$~m aligned with the muon track in case the track is reconstructed with OD signals. \item $120$~s spherical veto with a radius of $1.3$~m on each reconstructed neutron position in the $1.6$~ms post-muon trigger gate. \item full detector veto of $4$~s after each muon crossing the ID. \end{itemize} This veto system comes at the cost of $15.8$\% exposure loss that is calculated with toy Monte Carlo (or, in other words by numeric integration with Monte-Carlo method) with fake events produced uniformly within the ID with the constant rate of $100$~Hz.

 The obtained spectrum is followed by the statistical subtraction of external background based on the radial distribution fit of each energy bin with the function described as: